Defending champ Zverev beats error-prone Nadal at ATP Finals

 Djokovic won his opening match on Sunday and this loss cuts Nadal’s lead over the Serb to just 440 points in the rankings table – each round-robin win is worth 200 points – with a total of 1,300 more points up for grabs for each player.

-Earlier, Stefanos Tsitsipas earned his first career win over Daniil Medvedev – a victory that clearly meant a lot to the Greek.

-Not only because Tsitsipas was also 0-5 against the Russian before winning 7-6 (5), 6-4, or even that it came in his ATP Finals debut.
+Earlier, Tsitsipas earned his first career win over Medvedev – a victory that clearly meant a lot to the Greek not only because Tsitsipas was 0-5 against the Russian before winning 7-6 (5), 6-4, or that it came in his ATP Finals debut.

 But mainly because two of the biggest rising stars in tennis simply don’t like each other that much.